Attempto/ACE-in-GF/README.md

 Introduction
 ------------

-This project implements the syntax of Attempto Controlled English (ACE) (version 6.6) in Grammatical Framework (GF) and ports it to additional natural languages (see the Makefile for the currently supported languages).
+This project implements a subset of the syntax of Attempto Controlled English (ACE) version 6.7 in Grammatical Framework (GF) and ports it to ~20 natural languages (see the Makefile for the currently supported languages).
 Note that this project does not implement the mapping of ACE sentences to discourse representation structures.